 And I don’t mean by asking them questions.
-Nobody but the few that will talk your ear off anyway want to be in the hot seat.
+Nobody wants to be in the hot seat except the few that will talk your ear off anyway.

 Tell short stories that contain human emotion.
 I recommend arming yourself with an arsenal of anecdotes.
 Put some time in and think about your life experiences that have a moral or some human interest.

 If you want help arming yourself with an arsenal of anecdotes take a session with me.
 I’ll extract a couple of good stories out of you, teach you to use the right words, and you’ll walk away with the strategy and the swagger.

 Then practice those stories until you’re confident and they feel good.
 Make sure they’re not longer than about thirty seconds.
 Shorter is better.

 Resist the desire to give a lot of detail.
 The best stories draw broad strokes so your listener can draw their own picture in their mind.
 That’s how people feel connected to you.

 You can also apply this to your elevator pitch.

 This brief introduction will get you started on the road to speaking Standard American English.

 Good question, glad you asked!
 Yes, it does!
 If your story contains human elements, folks will jump at the chance to tell their own story, the one yours reminded them of.

 You know the feeling; you’ve done it before.
 When a friend told you a story you related to, you rushed to tell a similar tale.
 You can utilize this to your advantage.